But if you want to know my story, continue reading...

 That question haunted me for years.
 Programming frightened me.
 I was about to become a college dropout or change my profession entirely.
 I considered graphic design and nutrition.

 Teachers had doubts about me.
-The problem was not programming or the teachers, but havings doubts about myself.
+The problem was not programming or the teachers, but having doubts about myself.

 That period of my life was a very complicated one, both personally and financially.
 I was 23, with less than a half of my studies completed, unemployed and penniless.